dsfkarell/next-menus/README.md

 storing the application data in the *menu.db* file inside the `./prism` folder.
 This file could be read by any database manager that supports *SQLite*.

-## Quickstart
+## Project execution
-After cloning the project repository, you must:
+After cloning the project repository, you should:
-1. Install the Node dependencies by running the `npm install` command.
+1. Install the *NPM* dependencies by running the `npm install` command.
+2. Run the project.
+To do this use one of these two variants:
-2. Run the project with the `npm run dev` command.
+    * running the `npm run dev` command.
+This option allows a basic execution of the project in development mode.
+    * or by using the `npm run build` command, followed by `npm run start`.
+This variant allows generating an optimized version of the application in production.

+By performing the above steps (in any of its variants), the project will be running by default at the local address http://localhost:3000, which you will be able to access from your web browser to interact with the system.

 ## Solution developed
 ### Main functionalities